The Best Pistol Red Dot Sights

 A red dot will give you considerably faster target acquisition and more situational awareness.

+• Faster target acquisition: A red dot sight makes it easier to get on target because it places the reticle and target on the same focal plane.
 This takes less visual effort than using iron sights – which require you to balance the front sight, rear sight, and the actual target.
 It can be a little disorienting to use a red dot initially, so look to mount it as low as possible (pre-milled slides are a great option) because the lower the mount the closer it feels to using irons.
+Once you’ve got it figured out, though, it can feel like cheating.

+• Better long-range shooting: The precision placement of the dot means it’s much easier to shoot from distance as it essentially takes all of the guesswork out of aiming.
 A 3 MOA dot covers 3” of the target at 100 yards – 6” at 200 yards – so while it’s more precise, make sure that you’re selecting the MOA size that’s appropriate for your normal shooting distance.

-Older shooters love red dots for the above reasons.
-As eyes age focus becomes more challenging – which means shooting does as well.
+• Easier on bad eyes: Older shooters love red dots for the above reasons.
+As eyes age, focus becomes more challenging – which means shooting also does.
 Red dots eliminate that need so long as eye conditions (such as astigmatism) aren’t impacting your vision.

-Red dots don’t require you to close one eye because the dot and the target are on the same plane.
+• Wider situational awareness: Red dots don’t require you to close one eye because the dot and the target are on the same plane.
 With both eyes open, there’s nothing to impede the perception of your environment.

 Potential Shortcomings

+• More failure points: Red dots are, at the end of the day, electronic devices.
+They use batteries, wires, and circuits – which means they’ll fail at some point.
 Make sure you’re selecting the right product for your application – plinkers may not need a $900 red dot.
 Also – swap the batteries every couple of months & carry fresh ones with you in your gear bag.
 Weather can also impede performance if the glass is fogged or the LED isn’t registering clearly on the internal mirrors.

-Getting accurate with any handgun requires practice, but due to the fact that a red dot is an additional bit of kit, you’ll need to get to know how your weapon performs with the optic or risk delaying your target acquisition while you try to locate the dot in your field of view.
+• Requires familiarity: Getting accurate with any handgun requires practice, but due to the fact that a red dot is an additional bit of kit, you’ll need to get to know how your weapon performs with the optic or risk delaying your target acquisition while you try to locate the dot in your field of view.

-red dots offer 1X magnification – which means none.
+• No magnification: Red dots offer 1X magnification – which means none.
 They don’t make your target any larger than the naked eye – so if you like using a red dot but need magnification you’ll need to select a red dot that pairs with other optics (such as a rifle scope) that provide it.

 Conclusion